 20 Jan 15

+Total grade: 149/195

 1. Methods: Descriptive statistics included a scatter plot (and Lowess curve) between blood fibrinogen (FIB) and C reactive protein (CRP) levels by CVD history.
 Additionally, descriptive statistics of FIB levels (including mean, standard deviation, minimum and maximum) are presented by categorized CRP levels and CVD history.
 CRP was defined as less than 1 mg/L (low risk), 1-3 mg/L inclusive (average risk), and greater than 3 mg/L (high risk).

 Results: The original dataset included 5000 study subjects.
 Measurements of blood FIB and CRP were missing for 67 and 85 subjects respectively.
 Fifty one subjects were missing both FIB and CRP measurements.
 Observations with missing FIB or CRP (101 participants) were omitted from study analysis, resulting in a total 4899 subjects for the analysis.
 No patients were missing information of CVD history.